sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

 Pathways
 ========

-Muscles and their associated tendons wrap around the moving skeletal system and other muscles and organs.
+Muscles and their associated tendons wrap around the moving skeletal system, as well as other muscles and organs.
 This imposes the challenge of determining the lines of action of the forces that the muscle and tendon produce on the skeleton and organs it touches.
 We have introduced the :obj:`~sympy.physics.mechanics.pathway` module to help manage the specification of the geometric relationships to the forces' lines of action.